joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed Stupid bug that would restart AltDrag wen moving windows between monitors with different DPI scaling.
 - Improved English on the snapping windows option (thanks redactedscribe).
-- Now settings should be kept when updating AltDrag (thanks FSund).
+- Now settings should be kept when updating AltDrag (thanks @Sund).

 ### AltDrag 1.32

 - Added the PearceDBClick option in [Advanced] section of Altdrag.ini.
-  Use 1 to disable the maximize on Alt+double-cklick.
+  Use 1 to disable the maximize on Alt+double-click.
 It only applies to the Move action for now, maybe more will come if needed.
-- Added the UseCursor option in the [Advanced] section of AltDrag.ini Use 0 to disable any cursor handeling (not recomended).
+- Added the UseCursor option in the [Advanced] section of AltDrag.ini Use 0 to disable any cursor handeling (not recommended).
   Use 1 to enable all cursors changes (default).
   Use 2 to disable only the Hand cursor when dragging a window (icyhoty2k).
   Use 3 to always use the default cursor, even when resizing.